AleksMD/Shop-API/README.md

 git clone https://github.com/AleksMD/shop_api.git

 ```

 N.B.
-Database in postgres should be created before you start running the application.
+When running program on local machine database in postgres should be created before you start running the application.
 To do so, open postgres db in terminal by this command:

 ```